JAILBREAK-101/JAILBREAK-101/README.md

 - 👯 I’m looking to collaborate on **Web and mobile development projects**

-- 🤝 I’m looking for help with **priortize my tasks alongside projects**
+- 🤝 I’m looking for help with **priortizing my tasks alongside projects**

 - 💬 Ask me about **HTML, CSS, JavaScript, TypeScript, React and Sass**